ideacatlab/laravel-cookie-consent-enhanced/README.md

 }
 ```

-This will automatically add `cookie-consent::index` to your response just before the closing body tag.
+This will automatically add `cookie-consent-enhanced::index` to your response just before the closing body tag.

 ### Notice